Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

-When I first got hired by Lyft I had my reservations.
+When I was first hired by Lyft, I had reservations.
 Would I be safe?
 Would I get a decent amount of work?
 Would the pay make the job worth it?
-Was being a female putting me at a disadvantage safety wise?
+Would being a woman put me at a disadvantage safety-wise?

 All of these thoughts rushed through my brain, but at the end of the day, we all have bills that need to be paid so I sucked it up and gave it a go.

-Turned out I LOVED driving for Lyft.
-As someone is more of an introvert, it helped me get outside, meet new people, strike up conversation, and ultimately it ended up improving my overall self esteem.
+As it turned out, I loved driving for Lyft.
+As someone who is more of an introvert, it helped me get outside, meet new people, strike up conversations, and ultimately it ended up improving my overall self-esteem.